Oral Appliance Therapy – Wesley Chapel, FL

 As is true in most medical specialties, there are two professional organizations that set the standards of patient diagnosis, prevention, and treatment of sleep apnea: The American Academy of Sleep medicine (AASM) and the American Academy of Dental Sleep Medicine (AADSM).
 Both organizations offer guidance, certification for doctors and practices, and continuing education.
 As the first practice in the state of Florida to be certified by the AADSM, Nelson Dental Sleep Medicine strives to raise the bar for sleep apnea treatment for patients in our area.

 According to recommendations and research from the AASM and AADSM, patients should seek treatment with oral appliance therapy in the following situations:

 - Patients who suffer from loud, nightly snoring effectively reduce or stop snoring when using a customized oral appliance designed by a skilled dental practitioner.
 Even when not diagnosed with sleep apnea, treating snoring may prevent patients from developing sleep apnea in the future and offer more restful sleep.

-- While non-custom oral appliances are available, it’s essential that patients seek custom oral appliance treatment from a trained, qualified dental practitioner in order to obtain comfortable, appliances that increase patient compliance and effectiveness dramatically.
+- While non-custom oral appliances are available, it’s essential that patients seek custom oral appliance treatment from a trained, qualified dental practitioner in order to obtain comfortable appliances that increase patient compliance and treatment effectiveness dramatically.

-- For those patients who are CPAP intolerant, travel often, or are otherwise unable to consistently use their CPAP systems, a sleep physician should refer the patients to a qualified dentist for oral appliance therapy and partner with these dental practitioners to ensure patient success.
+- For those patients who are CPAP-intolerant, travel often, or are otherwise unable to consistently use their CPAP systems, a sleep physician should refer the patients to a qualified dentist for oral appliance therapy and partner with these dental practitioners to ensure treatment success.

 - Those patients who are fitted with an oral appliance should return for follow up care.
 A dentist ensures these patients have a comfortable, custom appliance, and offers any additional guidance and recommendations, as necessary.

 - Patients should return to their sleep physician for sleep testing once they receive their custom oral appliance.
-This allows the physicians to ensure the appliance effectively reduces the effects of sleep apnea.
+This allows the physicians to ensure the appliance effectively reduces symptoms of sleep apnea.